monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 # IV.
 Data Augmentation

-I have used the following Data Augmentation Techniques
+I have used the following Data Augmentation Techniques in code:

 ## 1. Synonym Replacement